Chad National Museum: Description

-The prehistory room, at least in 1965, included items related to pebble culture, including material from the Amgamma cliff, Paleolithic implements, axes with helve-holes, nether millstones, and quartz and obsidian arrowheads.
+The prehistory room, at least in 1965, included items related to pebble culture, including material from the Angamma cliff (in the Borkou), Paleolithic implements, axes with helve-holes, nether millstones, and quartz and obsidian arrowheads.
 The museum at one time included a full-sized ochre reproduction of a hunting scene from the first millennium B.C.
 Its collection also included baked bricks, some attributed to Boulala and Babalia people.
 These items were discovered at the Bouta-Kabira sanctuary including human masks, bronze objects and bone tools.

-Many of its artifacts have been lost due to the instability in the country.
-It has a notable collection of musical instruments.